 Kamisori straight razors tend to feature long handles for optimum control.
 They also tend to have a smaller blade so you can reach difficult areas.
 Again the Japanese straight razor is about very careful, meticulous shaving and taking your time.

 Feather SS Japanese Straight Razor

 Perhaps the most famous mass-market kamisori is actually made by Feather.
-This is actually a kind of shavette just like the regular Feather SS as it uses disposable blades but the handle style means it is very much a Kamisori Japanese straight razor.
+This one is actually a kind of shavette just like the regular Feather SS as it uses disposable blades but the handle style means it is very much a Kamisori Japanese straight razor.

 The Feather DX’s cousin the Feather SS has rounded edges around the blade clasp in order to limit the angle of the blade – kind of like a traditional safety razor.
 This safety feature makes it ideal for beginners, although at a cost of some maneuverability.

-The Feather SS is comparably priced to the Kai Captain, but the shape of the holder does not have the same manoeuvrability as the DX and the Kai.
+The Feather SS is comparably priced to the Kai Captain, but the shape of the blade holder does not have the same manoeuvrability as the DX and the Kai.

 Osami Mizuike Kamisori

 An Osami Mizuike kamisori is the real deal.
 Mizuike is a fourth generation craftsman in the Banshu region of southwest Hyogo Prefecture.
 Within the region, the city of Ono is famed as an area that spearheaded its own unique development of the cutlery industry, producing everyday items such as razors, scissors, knives and scythes for agricultural use.
 He continues to create cutlery using tools that have survived from 120 years ago, and that includes high quality Japanese straight razors that are hard to find outside Japan.

 Buying Guide – What Makes The Best Straight Razor?

 Different steels will result in different blades.
 Stainless steel is popular for more mass-produced blades and generally requires less care but carbon steel offers a superior quality blade.